 Description

 Pal-GHK, also known as Palmitoyl Tripeptide-1 and Palmitoyl Oligopeptide, is a synthetic peptide developed to function in protein production to support the skin’s extracellular matrix (ECM), and skin pigmentation.
 Pal-GHK is a synthetic hybrid peptide with one fatty acid and one peptide.
 “Pal” represents Palmitoyl—the covalent attachment of fatty acid to the end of the structure.
-“GHK” represents glycine-histidine-lysine—the peptides synthetic structure.
-Pal-GHK is a small fraction of the large elastin protein and may be a powerful stimulant of fibroblasts—cells responsible for synthesizing collagen, elastin, and other proteins in the skin’s extracellular matrix, bones, and connective tissues.
+“GHK” represents glycine-histidine-lysine—the peptide’s amino acid structure.
+This sequence is thought to be a small fraction of the large protein collagen, which is one of the main proteins in the extracellular matrix of skin and other tissues.
+The GHK sequence appears to be present in the “alpha 2(I) chain of type I collagen”, and researchers suggest that such a “tripeptide might be liberated by proteases at the site of a wound” as a signal of injury and thus, may be a powerful stimulant for repair.[1]
+Particularly, it may signal and attract fibroblasts—cells responsible for synthesizing collagen, elastin, and other proteins in the skin’s extracellular matrix, bones, and connective tissues.
+“Pal” represents Palmitoyl—the covalent attachment of fatty acid to the end of the structure.
+The addition of palmitoyl to the molecule is thought to result in better penetration through skin cells and, more specifically, stratum corneum.[2]

 Specifications